leekelleher/umbraco-contentment/docs/editors/icon-picker.md

 ### How to get the value?

 The value for the Icon Picker is a `string`.
-To use this in your view templates, here are a couple of examples.
+To use this in your view templates, here are some examples.

 Assuming that your property's alias is `"icon"`, then...